lischenko/graphafantasy/README.md

 # Advanced Configuration

 ## Customize stability.ai step
-There are some supported hacks to adjust image generation per world.
-If found under the world directory, the following scripts will override the default flow:
+You can adjust image generation per world.
+The following scripts are copied into world directories and may be tweaked:
 - `03-image-prep.sh`.
-By default, the input image to img2img is formed by resizing the source to a max of 832x1216 and filling the rest with noise.
-This script provides an opportunity to do something else.
-For a Dune themed world I colorized the reference images to help img2img move in the right direction:
+The default implementation prepares input to img2img by resizing the source to a max of 832x1216 and filling the rest with noise.
+For a Dune themed world you may want to colorize the reference images to help img2img move in the right direction:
 ```
+#!/bin/bash
+set -o nounset
+set -o errexit

+SRC_IMAGE="$1"
+DST_IMAGE="$2"

+echo "Custom image preparation script"
+convert -size 832x1216 xc: +noise Random /tmp/noise_background.jpg
+convert ${SRC_IMAGE} -resize 832x1216 /tmp/input_resized.jpg
 convert /tmp/noise_background.jpg /tmp/input_resized.jpg -gravity center -composite \
     \( +clone -fill '#DAA520' -colorize 90% \) \
     -compose overlay -composite \
-    $1
+    "${DST_IMAGE}"
 ```

-- `03-stabai-call.sh` replaces the call to stability API.
-This is an opportunity to adjust style, image strength etc. Brittle as it relies on very specific positional parameters passed into it.
+- `03-stabai-call.sh` implements the call to stability API.
+This is an opportunity to adjust style, image strength etc. Currently relies on very specific positional parameters passed into it.
 Sample script:
 ```
 #!/bin/bash
 set -o nounset